I7-Examples/Bronze/docs/source.txt

 		end if;
 		if the destination is not the noun begin;
-			change the player to hurrying;
+			now the player is hurrying;
 			silently try going heading;
 		otherwise;
 			say "[paragraph break]";
-			change the player to staid;
+			now the player is staid;
 			try going heading;
 		end if;
 		if the player is not in the destination begin;
-			change the player to staid;
+			now the player is staid;
 			rule fails;
 		otherwise;
 			if initial location is dark and destination is not dark and destination is not the noun, say ", emerging into [the destination in lower case]. [run paragraph on]";